prollynotkoba/Arithmetic-Calculator/README.md

-# Portfolio Website
+# Arithmetic Calculator Website

-Welcome to my Portfolio Website project!
-This site is designed to showcase my resume, calendar, and work immersion experience, providing an interactive and engaging way to view my work.
+Welcome to my Arithmetic Calculator website project!
+This site provides a user-friendly interface for performing basic arithmetic calculations, designed to help users easily solve mathematical problems.

 ## Description
-This portfolio includes:
+This calculator website includes:
-- A **Resume Website** to highlight my education, skills, and experience.
-- A **Calendar Website** with a custom calendar that marks important dates, including my birthday on October 5th.
+- An **Interactive Calculator** allowing users to perform addition, subtraction, multiplication, and division calculations.
+- A **User Guide** detailing how to use the calculator effectively.
+- Responsive design for optimal use on both desktop and mobile devices.

 ## Usage
 If you’d like to make changes to the contents of this code, feel free to do so!
 However, please remember not to share or leak this code publicly.